Binance pairs perfectly with Koinly to make crypto tax easy! 🤝Sync Binance with Koinly to calculate your crypto taxes fast. ⚡ Connect in minutes! 🖱️

 In short - yes.
-The majority of tax authorities around the world are taking a similar hard stance on crypto tax evasion.
+The majority of tax authorities around the world including the IRS are taking a similar hard stance on crypto tax evasion.
 They're working with major exchanges operating in their country to share KYC information and ensure taxpayers are paying their fair share.
 As Binance is the largest crypto exchange worldwide, it is very likely they have been contacted by multiple tax authorities to share customer information.

-To include your Binance crypto investment activity in your annual tax return you'll need to calculate and report any income or capital gains - or losses - you made throughout the year.
+To include your Binance crypto investment activity in your annual tax return you'll need to calculate and report any income or capital gains - or losses - you made throughout the year.Â

 You can do this in one of two ways.
 You can either do it yourself, by identifying your taxable transactions, calculating your net capital gain or loss, and the fair market value of any crypto income.